andyrhman/django-ml/Readme.md

 ## Introduction

-This is my 4th project of django web framework, no that i know mostly on how this django structure api works and in this project i want to sharpen my skill again to study more on how this api works with admin api project.
+This is my 4th project of django web framework, this project is for Machine Learning model integration to REST API using library like Tensorflow & Keras.

 ## First Time Set Up & Configuration